Perthshire South and Kinross-shire (Scottish Parliament constituency): Constituency profile

+The BBC provided the following profile of the constituency ahead of the 2016 Scottish Parliament election:

 The Perthshire South and Kinross-shire constituency covers the southern half of the Perth and Kinross council area, forming its northern boundaries with the Perthshire North constituency following the River Almond and the River Tay east of Perth.
 The seat covers a majority of the city of Perth to the north-east, covering the western side of the city from Dunkeld Road and the railway line.